-In an ODBCDirect workspace, use single quotes to signify strings or an error occurs.
+For ODBCDirect, use single quotes to signify strings or an error will be returned.

 FillCache Method

 Fills all or a part of a local cache for a Recordset object that contains data from a Microsoft Jet-connected ODBC data source (Microsoft Jet-connected ODBC databases only).